donkirkby/live-py-plugin/docs/gettingstarted.md

 ---
-title: Live Coding in Python
+title: Getting Started with Live Coding
-subtitle: An Eclipse Plug In and an Emacs Mode
+subtitle: Plug ins for PyCharm, Emacs, and Eclipse
 ---
 I've built a tool that lets you run your Python code as you type it.
 For example, this code draws a 50x50 pixel square.